Fish-MIP/Regional_MEM_Model_Templates/README.md

-# XRegional Marine Ecosystem Models - Documentation of Inputs and Assumptions
+# Regional Marine Ecosystem Models - Documentation of Inputs and Assumptions

 Documentation of Regional Marine Ecosystem Models Participating in FishMIP 2.0.